Zerohazard8x/2lazy4gist/AI.md

 **_Programming: Finding of errors_**

 ```
-Please try to find errors in the following code, and then create a numbered list containing the solutions to said errors.
-When you show the solutions in the numbered list, please try to use code blocks as visual aids.
+Please devise a strategy to find errors in the following code and create a numbered list containing the solutions to said errors, in accordance with the guidelines below said code.
+You can also respond as many times as you want without my input.

+---CODE START---

+---CODE END---

+Do's
+1. Use code blocks as a visual aid
 ```

 ---